kimmykokonut/Capstone/capstone-proposal.md

 * Flag banned members and not allow on trips
 * A social page where users can connect for carpooling for trips (on trip specific page? or general forum?)
 * Add into existing [OMS website](https://www.wildmushrooms.org/) (Site is WordPress, Javascript, jQuery, Html, CSS)
-* Data visualization (#people applied per trip, #trips/season, #people on site..., map bubbles of field trips-bigger bubbles, more trips)
+* Data visualization (#people applied per trip, #trips/season, #people on site #leaders..., map bubbles of field trips-bigger bubbles, more trips)
 * Mobile-friendly: (React Native?)

 ### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?